lichenma/GoFund/StudyNotes.md

 package funding

 type Fund struct {
-    // balanace is unexported (private), because it is lowercase balance int
+    // balance is unexported (private), because it is lowercase balance int
 }